JunseoKim19/Structure-from-WiFi/README.md

 measurements in indoor SLAM (Simultaneous Localization and Mapping) systems, termed WiFiSLAM.
-This paper describes recent work in the development of WiFiSLAM systems and addresses the challenges currently faced in achieving WiFibased mapping used in typical SLAM applications.
+This paper describes recent work in the development of WiFiSLAM systems and addresses the challenges currently faced in achieving WiFi-based mapping used in typical SLAM applications.
 A discussion of the usage of alternative WiFi-based systems is conducted, with a focus on the field of research into k-visibility.
 We introduce the novel concept of an inverse k-visibility algorithm